 Distance from Chicago: 358 miles; 5.5-hour drive

-Sprawling out across a massive 415 skiable acres near the northern tip of Michigan, the Midwest’s most famous ski resort is tough to beat.
-The skiing across a dizzying array of well-groomed runs of course is first-rate, but then again, so is the snow biking, horseback riding, and ziplining.
-With 60 trails, 12 lifts, and seven terrain parks, one thing you won’t be at this iconic resort is bored.
+Stretching across a massive 415 skiable acres near the northern tip of Michigan, the Midwest’s most famous ski resort is tough to beat.
+The sheer shredability across such a dizzying array of well-groomed runs is first-rate, but then again, so is the snow biking, horseback riding, and ziplining.
+With 60 trails, 12 lifts, and seven terrain parks, one thing you won’t find at this iconic resort is boredom.
 When it comes to skiing in the Midwest, this is about as good as it gets.

 Distance from Chicago: 401 miles; 6-hour drive

-Formed in 2014 after the merging of two of the Midwest’s premier resorts—Indianhead and Blackjack—this mega-resort offers everything you need for a fun Midwestern ski weekend at its best.
-With 56 trails and 15 lifts across a combined 400 acres of skiable terrain, Indianhead is the mountain of choice here with a 638-foot vertical drop and some of the finest skiing in all of the Midwest.
+Formed in 2014 after a merger between two of the Midwest’s premier resorts—Indianhead and Blackjack—this monstrous destination offers everything you need for a Midwestern ski weekend at its best.
+56 trails and 15 lifts punctuate a combined 400 acres of skiable terrain, with Indianhead being the mountain of choice thanks to a 638-foot vertical drop and some of the finest trails in the region.